phpmyadmin/phpmyadmin/config.rst

 language)` history, which means all queries you entered manually into the phpMyAdmin interface.
 If you don't want to use a table-based history, you can use the JavaScript-based history.
 Using that, all your history items are deleted when closing the window.
-Using  you can specify an amount of history items you want to have on hold.
+Using :config:option:`$cfg['QueryHistoryMax']` you can specify an amount of history items you want to have on hold.
 On every login, this list gets cut to the maximum amount.
 The query history is only available if JavaScript is enabled in your browser.
 To allow the usage of this functionality:

-* set up  and the phpMyAdmin configuration storage
+* set up :config:option:`$cfg['Servers'][$i]['pmadb']` and the phpMyAdmin configuration storage
-* put the table name in ``$cfg['Servers'][$i]['history']`` (e.g.
+* put the table name in :config:option:`$cfg['Servers'][$i]['history']` (e.g.
   'pma\_history')